------------------------------------------------------------------------- #

 on top of Slackware's Qt 5.15.0.

-Upgrading from the previous 5_20.05 should be done with care!
-If you do not
+Upgrading from the previous 5_20.06 should be done with care, but since you

 It will *replace* any version of KDE 4 you might have installed!

 The Plasma 5 Desktop has gotten rid of its Qt4 legacy.
 Since the release of

 Applications 17.12 there's nothing left which is based on kdelibs4.